technomancy/leiningen/README.md

 on.
 Leiningen adds Clojars and [the Clojure nightly build snapshots](http://build.clojure.org) to the default repositories.

+## Known Issues

+* The repl task will use the version of Clojure and Contrib that Leiningen uses, not the one specified by your project.

+* Projects that use Clojure 1.0 are supported, but the test task does not support clojure.contrib.test-is.
+This may be added with a plugin later.

+* Due to a bug in contrib's build, the swank plugin may not work with projects that use Clojure 1.0 and contrib together.

 ## Hacking

 You'll need to bootstrap using a stable release before you can hack on